 After graduating from Northwestern University with a degree in psychology, I was a social worker in a facility for mentally challenged and mentally ill adults.
 In 1987, when I was expecting my first child, I was given the task of writing a life history for each client.
 I sat for months, alone in the dark basement of this facility, surrounded by file boxes stacked to the ceiling.
-As I worked, I was struck by the realization that, in case after case, life after life, adult functioning is largely the result of our childhood experiences.
+As I worked, I was the realization that, in case after case, life after life, adult functioning is largely the result of our childhood experiences.

-It was also at this time that I visited a Montessori Parent Infant program.
+It was also at this time that I visited a Montessori program.
 I enrolled my yet-to-be-born baby, started in the class when he was 2 months old, and I never left!
 I was mentored by the retiring teacher, took my first Montessori certification course at MECA (now called Seton Montessori Institute) and led Parent Infant programs from 1989 to 2010.

 I recite these qualifications so that maybe you will believe I am qualified... actually, all the books I’ve read and courses I’ve taken are nothing compared to what I’ve learned by observing children, day in and day out.